 What if we could prevent Alzheimer’s disease?

 ASU scientist and Banner Health physician Eric Reiman has seen the curse, firsthand; la bobera, or the “foolishness,” it is called.
-An extended family in Medellin, Colombia, is fated with a genetic mutation that causes early onset Alzheimer’s, often in their early 30s or 40s.
+An extended family in Medellin, Colombia, is fated with a genetic mutation that causes early onset Alzheimer’s, often in individuals in their early 30s or 40s.

 Now, Reiman wants to usher in a new era in Alzheimer’s prevention research, to stop it before it starts to rob young minds of their livelihood.
 This groundbreaking Alzheimer’s prevention clinical trial, the Autosomal Dominant Alzheimer's Disease (ADAD) Trial involves approximately 300 members of an extended family in Colombia, South America.

 The ADAD trial focuses on whether an "anti‐amyloid” antibody treatment called crenezumab can stave off Alzheimer’s disease.
 Amyloid – a sticky deposit that builds up in the brains of people with Alzheimer’s disease – is thought by many researchers to play a role in the development of Alzheimer’s.
 If we could give a drug early on, Reiman may just revolutionize the way we treat and prevent Alzheimer’s.

 How do we stop the world’s No. 1 killer?